Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 Let's start the explanation with a couple of terms to help you understand what we’re going to talk about:

-* _Visit_: Occurs when a request is send to a server and, as a response, the website you requested is displayed.
+* _Visit:_ Occurs when a request is sent to a server and, as a response, the website you requested is displayed.
 Has a duration which starts with the first page view and ends with the last.
 Consists of one or more page views or page interactions.
-* _Session_: Technical term for a visit, basically the underlying implementation.
+* _Session:_ Technical term for a visit, basically the underlying implementation.
 Visits and sessions are often used synonymously.
-* _Page view_ or _page impression_: A single complete page delivered due to requesting an URL; in a world of Ajax, intermediate logical pages can be considered an impression or view.
+* _Page view_ or _page impression:_ A single complete page delivered due to requesting an URL; in a world of Ajax, intermediate logical pages can be considered an impression or view.
 Can lead to further technical requests (HTML, CSS, JavaScript, images etc.)
-* _Request_: Submission of a request to a server, in the case of web applications mostly via HTTP/HTTPS protocols.
+* _Request:_ Submission of a request to a server, in the case of web applications mostly via HTTP/HTTPS protocols.
 Requested content may be HTML, CSS, JavaScript as well as images and videos.
-* _Think time_: Time period between two page views of a visit.
+* _Think time:_ Time period between two page views of a visit.
-* _Scenario_: The course of a visit, basically a use case or test case.
+* _Scenario:_ The course of a visit, basically a use case or test case.
-* _Concurrent User_: That's is what we don't know yet...
+* _Concurrent User:_ That's what we don't know yet...

 We have defined a set of typical test scenarios above.
 Most of the time, we consider a scenario an isolated visit repeating the steps of the test case and thus using defined data (note that also random data is defined data).
 Every visit or scenario consists of one or more page views with think times in between.